 Color-code all your holiday packages to make it easy for non-readers to pass out gifts on the big morning.
 To try this trick at home, assign each family member a color or wrapping paper pattern.
 Then wrap all the presents accordingly.
 No need for gift tags here!

-You might reconsider ever buying another bow again after trying out this glittery trick to use when you’re low on ribbon.
-Stick double-sided tape onto your wrapped gift in a pattern that’s typically reserved for curl-able ribbon (think: cross, t-shape or even dapper double parallel lines).
-Then simply roll the package in a colorful glitter of your choice, give it a quick tap, and voila, you’ve got a sparkly finish to your gift.
+You might never buy ribbon again after trying out this glittery trick.
+Stick double-sided tape onto your wrapped gift instead of traditional curler ribbon (think: cross, t-shape or even dapper double parallel lines).
+Then simply roll the package around in a colorful glitter of your choice, give it a quick tap, and voila, you’ve got a sparkly finish to your gift.
 Psst … this is especially stunning on solid colored papers.

 11. Trade Chips for Cookies